-Kent State University is a student-centered institution that engages students in diverse learning environments.
-We educate them to think critically and while attaining the skills necessary for responsible citizenship and productive careers.
-To maintain high standards, the University furnishes an atmosphere conducive to educational growth and positive development.
+Kent State University engages students in diverse learning environments.
+We educate students to think critically and how to attain skills necessary for responsible citizenship and later, productive careers.
+To maintain high standards, the university provides an atmosphere that favors educational growth and positive development.

 The University’s student conduct-related goals are: